yostinbr/backEndTest57Blocks/README.md

 If the steps were executed correctly. you can use the following functionalities.

 - Register users in the system.
-- login to the system
+- Login to the system
-- after logged in you can:
+## After logged in you can:
 - Get the public videos
 - Create a private video
 - Get all private videos